 i am not sure what kenter canyon the person who gave such a negative review a few posts down. i am a parent of a kindergartener and we do celebrate bdays and holidays. they celebrated halloween all the winter holidays valentines pres day MLK day and just now saint patty's day. our class room 3 did day 100 too. i get 2 emails a week from our class parents as well as a friday newsletter and the friday folder that fills me in on all the happenings which are many. i have had ample chances to meet other parents and families.. there is a lot going on there. i am not sure what class you are in but my experience has been totally different. we love kenter and cant wait till my other son is old enought start there.

 Kenter Canyon Elementary School is a charter elementary school in Los Angeles.
-The principal of Kenter Canyon Elementary School is Terry Moren, whose e-mail is firstname.lastname@example.org.
-521 children attend Kenter Canyon Elementary School and identify as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+The principal of Kenter Canyon Elementary School is Terry Moren, whose e-mail is email@example.com.
+521 students attend Kenter Canyon Elementary School and are mostly White, non-Hispanic; Hispanic; and Black, non-Hispanic.
 3% of the Kenter Canyon Elementary School students have "limited English proficiency."
-4% of the 521 students here are paying reduced lunch prices.
-The ratio of students to teachers at Kenter Canyon Elementary School is 19:1.
+4% of the 521 students here have subsidized lunches.
+The student to teacher ratio at Kenter Canyon Elementary School is 19:1.
 Brentwood School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Computer arts

 - Video film production